 But the real story is what you hear.
-It has a rich, creamy sound from those wonderful Torrington tines.
+It has a rich, creamy sound from those wonderful Torrington tines, and the pickups Rhodes in that era.
 (It really sounds considerably different than the ’79 Stage it replaced.)
-It has the best dynamic range of any Rhodes I’ve ever played: It can play anything from a whisper to a real angry bark, which makes it a very expressive instrument.
+It has the best dynamic range of any Rhodes I’ve ever played: It can play anything from a whisper to an angry bark, which makes it a very expressive instrument.
 It sounds great played through my 1977 Twin Reverb, with a little reverb and tremolo.

 It’s just an amazing instrument…